floccusaddon/website/download.md

 ---
 layout: page
 title: Download
-description: "Download and install the browser extension."
+description: "Download and install floccus on various platforms and browsers"
-version: v4.7.0
+version: v4.8.6
 ---

 Learn more on [how to get started](start).